denten-books/plain-text/main.md

 dot)?
 The receiver needed a measure (duration) of silence to differentiate between "dots" and spaces between words.
-But if the devices went out of sync, or, if the communication lagged for some reason, the coherence of the message faultered.
+But if the devices went out of sync, or, if the communication lagged for some reason, the coherence of the message faltered.
 Sending and receiving machines too had to be tuned to a cadence of common information exchange.
-The system of operators, transmitters, and recivers, was, in aggregate, tuned to a specific but arbitrary rhythm by which certain messages made sense only in particular (also arbitrary) units of time.
+The system of operators, transmitters, and receivers, was, in aggregate, tuned to a specific but arbitrary rhythm by which certain messages made sense only in particular (also arbitrary) units of time.
 In early telegraphy, these units of time were slower than natural human time, enough so for the operator to remain idle.
 Later systems increased the pace to